Skip to Content

 Okta details (2)

-• API Token: Enter the Okta Admin API token.
+• API Token : Enter the Okta Admin API token.

 • Additional Settings

-Enter the attribute name to monitor.
+Enter the attribute name to monitor for activation changes in the Attribute input field.

-This applies only to attributes whose Source Priority is set to “Inherit from profile source” in Profile Editor (Admin > General > User Management > Profile Editor).
+However, this feature applies only to Attributes whose Source Priority is set to Inherit from profile source in Profile Editor (Admin> General > User Management > Profile Editor).

 • Allowed User Deletion Rate Threshold :

-• Enter a value between 0 and 1 (default is 0.1).
+• Enter a value between 0.0 and 1.0 (default is 0.1).

-• Click Save to store the settings.
+• Click the Save button to save.

 Top URL of Okta Admin > Applications > QueryPie App